topherCantrell/computerarcheology/content/CoCo/Daggorath/Code.md

 ### T4: Make Creature

 This task runs on the minute list -- once every 5 minutes.
-Every time it runs, the task creates a random creature that will appear on the CURRENT level when/if the user returns to this level.
+Every time it runs, the task creates a random creature that will appear on the CURRENT level when/if the player returns to this level.
 This is your punishment for climbing up to previous levels.
 The longer you hang out on a level, the more creatures will be waiting for you next time you come.